lrodero/cats-effect-tutorial/tutorial.md

 loops as long as the call to `read()` does not return a negative value, by means of recursive calls.
 But `IO` is stack safe, so we are not concerned about stack overflow issues.
 At each iteration we increase the counter `acc` with the amount of bytes read at that iteration.
-Also, we introduce a call to `IO.cancelBoundary` as the first step of the loop.
-This is not mandatory for the actual transference of data we aim for.
-But it is a good policy, as it marks where the `IO` evaluation will be stopped (cancelled) if requested.
-In this case, at the beginning of each iteration.

 We are making progress, and already have a version of `copy` that can be used.
 If any exception is raised when `transfer` is running, then the streams will be